Carleton College: History

 In its early years under the presidency of James Strong, Carleton reflected the theological conservatism of its Minnesota Congregational founders.
 In 1903, modern religious influences were introduced by William Sallmon, a Yale Divinity School graduate, who was hired as college president.
 Sallmon was opposed by conservative faculty members and alumni, and left the presidency by 1908.
 After Sallmon left, the trustees hired Donald J. Cowling, another theologically liberal Yale Divinity School graduate, as his successor.
 In 1916, under Cowling's leadership, Carleton began an official affiliation with the Minnesota Baptist Convention.
 It lasted until 1928, when the Baptists severed the relationship as a result of fundamentalist opposition to Carleton's liberalism, including the college's support for teaching evolution.
 Non-denominational for a number of years, in 1964 Carleton abolished its requirement for weekly attendance at some religious or spiritual meeting.

 In 1927, students founded the first student-run pub in the nation, The Cave.
 Located in the basement of Evans Hall, it continues to host live music shows and other events several times each week.
 In 1942, Carleton purchased land in Stanton, about 10 mi east of campus, to use for flight training.
 During World War II, several classes of male students went through air basic training at the college.
 Since being sold by the college in 1944, the Stanton Airfield has been operated for commercial use.

 The world premiere production of the English translation of Bertolt Brecht's play, The Caucasian Chalk Circle, was performed in 1948 at Carleton's Little Nourse Theater.

-In 1963 the Reformed Druids of North America was founded by students at Carleton, initially as a means to be excused from attendance of then-mandatory weekly chapel service.
+In 1963, Carleton students founded the Reformed Druids of North America, initially as a means to be excused from attendance of then-mandatory weekly chapel service.
 Within a few years, the group evolved to engage in legitimate spiritual exploration.
 Its legacy remains in campus location names such as the Stone Circle (commonly called "the Druid Circle") and the Hill of the Three Oaks.
 Meetings continue to be held in the Carleton College Cowling Arboretum.